tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 ## HTTP Request {#oblivious-request}

 Oblivious DoH queries are created by the Client, and sent to the Oblivious Proxy.
-The proxy's address is determined from the authority of the proxy server's URI, while the authority information of the HTTP request reflects the authority of the target server.
-Likewise, when connecting to the proxy the client should use the proxy target's information for HTTPS certificate selection via SNI and when validating the resulting certificate.
+Requests to the Oblivious Proxy indicate which DoH server to use as an Oblivious Target by specifying two variables: "targethost", which indicates the host name of the Oblivious Target server, and "targetpath", which indicates the path on which the Oblivious Target's DoH server is running.
+See {{request-example}} for an example request.

 Oblivious DoH messages have no cache value since both requests and responses are encrypted using ephemeral key material.
 Clients SHOULD prefer using HTTP methods and